vdobrynin/pw-practice-app/README.md

 This is modified and more lightweight version of original application to practice UI Automation with Playwright.

-The original repo is here: https://github.com/akveo/ngx-admin
+The original repo is here: https://github.com/akveo/ngx-admin# pw-practice-app